Nisarg-Vyas/mylife/README.md

 ---

 *Built with HTML, Firebase & GitHub Pages — completely free to host.*
-*Made with ❤️ for students who want to take their life seriously.*
+*Made with ❤️ in India for any student who want to take their life seriously.*